zaigie/palworld-server-tool/README.en.md

 ## LICENSE

-According to the [Apache2.0 LICENSE](LICENSE) authorization, any commercial behavior must be informed!
+According to the [Apache2.0 LICENSE](LICENSE) authorization, any reprints please indicate in the README and document section!
+Any commercial behavior must be informed!